 - Right now we all have so many restrictions due to COVID-19, but “Blue will not be fenced.
 Blue will not be a crime.”
 Today the sky is barely blue.

 - I can’t help but think of a song I grew up with, “Blue Skies” by Willie Nelson.
 We’ve been covered up in blue sky this spring.
 Lately my Sundays have been “blue days,” sad days, as I had to stream my church’s service rather than gather in person.
-But behind the service on my screen is the most majestic blue sky.
+Behind the service on my screen is the most majestic blue sky.

 - To plant dreams, we must look up.
 Eschew those screens long enough to long for something more.
-May we become “a tribe of eyes that look upward.”
+May we become “a tribe of eyes that look upward.

 Part memoir, part humorous and poignant defense of poetry, this is a book that shows you what it is to live a life with poems at your side.
 Megan's story is one you won't want to put down; meanwhile, her uncanny ability to reveal the why's and how's of poetry keeps calling—to even the biggest poetry doubter.
 If you already enjoy poetry, her story and her wisdom and her ways will invite you to go deeper, with novel ideas on how to engage with poems.